 Even if no conversion occurs, unchecked discriminatory practices may attack privacy via dignity.
 When fair, commerce justly rewards the discriminating buyer.
 When personal interactions such as dating are concerned, discrimination is normal and its reasons covered by privacy.
 Otherwise discrimination unexplained is justly suspected of being unjustifiable.
 In this instance progress may help rather than hinder privacy.

 On a properly formalized implementation of a value market, all relevant data within the law is captured ahead of matching, all matching criteria expressed ahead of data exchanges (4), discrimination is thus mutual, encouraged, unbiased by extraneous considerations and so explainable.

-Were it the case for real estate transactions, Jacques Zittrain could have known why he was "an unsuitable bidder" on an Oxford property (5).
+Were it the case for real estate transactions, Jonathan Zittrain could have known why he was "an unsuitable bidder" on an Oxford property (5).
 In the instance Jonathan Zittrain was left to speculate he was rejected for his nationality or his academic affiliation.
 I can think of worse explanations.

 Should the courts let those who scoff at privacy put their invisible hands in our pockets and act as if the US Supreme Court were in their pocket?

 - (*) .
 Cross-border clampdown on insider trading, by Brooke Masters, Robert Cookson and Lindsay Whipp (Financial Times) - November 29, 2010

 - (1) Code Version 2.0, by Lawrence Lessig (Basic Books) - 2006